Melinda R. Coolidge

 As a partner in the Washington, D.C. office, Melinda focuses on complex antitrust cases.
 Melinda plays a lead role in the firm’s representation of various car manufacturers and other OEMs, working to recover damages incurred from the massive worldwide auto parts cartel.
 The cartel has resulted in over 80 guilty pleas in the United States, and fines and decisions by regulatory authorities around the world.
 She represents a class of end-payors of Thalomid and Revlimid in antitrust litigation against Celgene, and a class of direct purchasers of Zymar and Zymaxid in antitrust litigation against Allergan, Kyorin, and Senju.
 In another antitrust class action, she represents a class of poultry growers alleging a nationwide conspiracy among vertically-integrated poultry companies to suppress and maintain compensation for growing services below competitive levels.
 She also represents freight forwarders and other direct purchasers of air cargo shipping services against a worldwide price-fixing cartel in the In re Air Cargo Antitrust Litigation, in which her clients and the class have recovered over $1 billion in settlements.
 In 2013, Melinda served on the trial team for the plaintiff class at trial in the In re Vitamin C Antitrust Litigation, which secured a trebled jury verdict of $162 million against Chinese vitamin C manufacturer defendants.
 And as the primary brief writer on liability issues in the firm’s In re Prempro Products Liability Litigation, Melinda represented dozens of women in a mass tort action against Pfizer and Wyeth over their hormone replacement therapy and links to breast cancer.

 Melinda has been named one of Global Competition Review’s Top 100 Women in Antitrust and one of the National Law Journal's Antitrust Trailblazers.
-She has also been recognized as a “rising star” by both the Legal 500 (a publication with worldwide coverage of legal services) for Antitrust-Cartel Enforcement, and by Law360 for career accomplishments in the class action arena.
+She has also been recognized as a “rising star” by both the Legal 500 (a publication with worldwide coverage of legal services) for Antitrust - Cartel Enforcement, and by Law360 for career accomplishments in the class action arena.
+In 2019, The Legal 500 named Melinda a 'next generation lawyer' for Antitrust - Civil Litigation/Class Actions - Plaintiff.
 She was selected for the Super Lawyers Washington, D.C.
 Rising Stars list from 2014-2019, and was named by the U.S. Chamber of Commerce as a player driving effective “big ticket” class action litigation on behalf of consumers.
 She serves as a fellow with the Litigation Counsel of America, and is an active member of the ABA Antitrust Section.

 Melinda graduated cum laude from Georgetown University Law Center, where she served as an editor of the Georgetown Journal of Gender and the Law, and assisted low-income tenants in Washington, D.C. to retain and purchase housing as a member of a student clinic.
 Before going to law school, she worked at Public Citizen, a national consumer advocacy organization.
 She currently spends her free time on progressive causes near her home in Takoma Park, MD.